The best northern lights tours in Tromso

 That’s the main reason I took a guide the first time, I didn’t know where to go, how to search.
 Fortunately, since then I have improved.
 The tour guides know the right places and know how to study the weather.
 But yes, I confirm that at the beginning we are lost, we put pressure on ourselves if we do not see them, we want to optimize our chances.
 So to learn how to do it, I find it useful.

-In this (super long) article I explain the basics of auroras and how to find them.
+In the (super long) article, I explain the basics of auroras and how to find them.

 To optimize the chances of seeing them